mcore1976/sim7000gpstracker/README.md

 9) put 100nF capacitor between ATMEGA328P VCC pin #7 and ATMEGA328P GND pin #8 & PIN#22

 10) connect GPS passive antenna and GSM antenna to appropriate IPEX / U.FL connectors of BK-7000 / SIM7000 board.
-Probably it can work with active GPS antenna (but you would need to add another resistor for pullup antenna input to VCC - decribed here https://www.raviyp.com/embedded/205-SIM808-gps-active-antenna-unable-to-acquire-fix-solution )
+Probably it can work with active GPS antenna (but you would need to add another resistor for pullup antenna input to VCC - this is decribed in SIM7000-Hardware-design guide PDF)

-11) BK-7000 boards I have used had TO SMALL electrolytic capacitor (mine had only 470uF).
-Sometimes you have to solder/add another big capacitor (I have used 2200uF/10V, but it can be 1000uF/10V ) in parallel to make this board work correctly.
+11) BK-7000 board sametimes may have TO SMALL electrolytic capacitor (mine had only 470uF).
+If you have problems with GSM/LTE network registraion on your SIM7000 board then probably you have to solder/add another big capacitor (I have used 2200uF/10V, but it can be 1000uF/10V ) in parallel to make this board work correctly.
 Otherwise it may continously restart itself while trying to register to the 2G network.

 12) Connect crystal 8MHz between pins 9 & 10 of ATMEGA 328p and add blocking capacitors 22pF between crystal pins and GND line.
-If you want to use crystal pleas modify "compileatmegaX" file by putting appropriate l-fuse value to avrdude command.
+If you want to use crystal pleas modify "compileatmegaX" file by putting appropriate l-fuse value to avrdude command (see content of "compileatmegaX" file)

 ----------------------------------------------------------------------------------------------------------------------------

 SOURCE FILE OPTIONS :

 You can find several boards with SIM7000 on the market.
-Some of them have full pinout like GND,RXD,TXD,DTR,RING - but others can have only serial port exposed : GND, RXD, TXD.
+Some of them have full pinout like GND,RXD,TXD,DTR,RING - but others may have only serial port exposed : GND, RXD, TXD.
 Some boards are using 3.3V TTL logic on serial port, but others use 5V TTL logic.
 You have to pay attention to all the details and consult the seller before buying development board.

 Below there are two types of source files provided, first for BK-7000 board (with PIN DTR/SLEEP and RXD/TXD) and second file for any SIM7000 based board with only RXD,TXD pins.